 However, ours is MUCH more beginner level DIY friendly by using Gorilla Glue Two-Part Epoxy.
-If you want to make a live edge river table, this is the way to go!
+If you want to make a small live edge river table, this is the way to go!

 Epoxy Live Edge River Table